greyhats13/phl-store/README.md

     port: <port>
 ```

-8. Use Distroless Image for Security
+### Use Distroless Image for Security
-To make secrets more secure, use a distroless image for our service.
-This way, no one can access secrets from the container.
+To make our application more secure, we can use a distroless image for our service.
+It can reduce the attack surface, minimized vulnerabilities, and improved the prformance.
+Also This way, no one can access secrets from the container.
 - [Dockerfile](https://github.com/greyhats13/phl-store/blob/main/services/phl-products/templates/Dockerfile-distrolessl#L27)
 ```Dockerfile
 # Use a minimal base image for distroless